-The Project will be developed with the project stakeholders: HLVRCD is the grant administrator and the lead agency, the town of Ravendale is the operator, and Lassen Land and Trails Trust is the owner.
-Building Permits and Plumbing Permits will be obtained from Lassen County.
+The Project will be developed with the project stakeholders: HLVRCD as the grant administrator and lead agency and the town of Madeline is the owner of the project.
+A

+Plumbing Permit will be submitted to Lassen County.

 11. Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?